-Also, UCIE must be able to verify financial arrangements (if sponsored by a program, then a letter of sponsorship; if using personal funds, it is often in form of bank account statement).
-After completing the DS-2019 Request Form, please submit the forms to WSU – UCIE Office, Room E190, Student Union.
+Also, UCIE must be able to verify financial arrangements (if sponsored by a program, then a letter of sponsorship; if using personal funds, it is often in the form of bank account statement).
+After completing the DS-2019 Request Form, please submit the forms to Wright State – UCIE Office, Room E190, Student Union.
 Please also provide a scanned copy of the scholar's "CV" and the ID page of his/her Passport.

 This form is intended to document the individual's level of English Proficiency for the J-1 visa application process.
 This form should be signed by the host faculty.
 The department should forward this completed form and supporting documentation to the UCIE office.